tigerfarm/tigclient/README.md

 # Owl Client Application Version 3

-Deploy a Twilio Client application, to make and receive voice calls from your browser.
+To make and receive voice calls from your browser, deploy your own Twilio Client website application.

 Requirements:

-- For non-developers and developer: you will need a Twilio account.
+- For non-developers and developers: you will need a Twilio account.
 A free Trial account will work.
 - For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
-- Only for developers: NodeJS installed to run the Client locally on your computer.
+- For developers, I have included a Node.JS webserver program that you can run locally on your computer.
-Or a website that runs PHP programs such as Heroku.
-PHP is very common with service providers.
+  You can also run this application on a website that can run PHP programs.

-Note, no development required to try this application.
+Note, no development required to run this application.
+It can be completely deployed and tested from a web browser.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/OwlClient)